 ON THIS PAGE: You will find basic information about this group of diseases and the parts of the body they may affect.
 This is the first page of Cancer.Net’s Guide to Gestational Trophoblastic Disease.
 Use the menu to see other pages.
-Think of that menu as a roadmap for the complete guide.
+Think of that menu as a roadmap for this complete guide.

+Gestational trophoblastic disease (GTD) affects the uterus.
 The uterus is a part of a woman’s reproductive system.
 It is pear-shaped, hollow, and located in a woman's pelvis between her bladder and rectum.
-The uterus is also known as the womb, where a fetus (unborn baby) grows when a woman is pregnant.
-It has 2 sections: the cervix, which is the narrow, lower section; and the corpus, which is the broad, middle section.
+The uterus is also known as the womb, where a fetus, or unborn baby, grows when a woman is pregnant.
+It has 2 sections: the cervix, which is the narrow, lower section, and the corpus, which is the broad, middle section.
 The fundus is the dome-shaped top section of the corpus.
 The uterine wall has 2 layers of tissue.
 The inner layer is called the endometrium, and the outer layer is muscle tissue called the myometrium.

-Gestational trophoblastic disease (GTD) is the general name for a group of rare tumors that occur during pregnancy in the fetal chorion, which is the outer part of the sac that surrounds the fetus as it grows.
+GTD is the general name for a group of rare tumors that occur during pregnancy in the fetal chorion, which is the outer part of the sac that surrounds the fetus as it grows.
 GTD can occur in any kind of pregnancy.
 GTD is almost always curable, especially if found early.